 Department of Advertising and Public Relations

 The department focuses on both economic and social aspects of advertising and public relations, preparing students to pursue careers in business, communications, mass media or a variety of other organizations.
+One major in the department offers two options.

 Students conduct research to gain insights and create all-encompassing media plans that include a strategy, ratings and costs.
 They combine this knowledge with the art of persuasive storytelling to create concepts and craft copy for various media, including digital, outdoor, print, radio and TV.